 Since the expository method of preaching is most appropriate to a Biblical ministry, the second year of homiletics is occupied with individual messages and series of messages from the Scriptures.
-The objective is to achieve any effective Bible-teaching ministry, while avoiding the pitfall of sameness into which expository preaching sometimes slips.
+The objective is to achieve an effective Bible-teaching ministry, while avoiding the pitfall of sameness/into/which/expository/preaching sometimes slips.
 Two hours.